-My work is an enigmatic melodrama infused with a smattering of influences that range from Kung Fu Films to Hip Hop Culture, through art history, into the everyman and their vocation.
-It is a tale of the heroic kung fu artisan as graffiti remover and an esoteric investigation into the unity of opposites.
+My work is an enigmatic melodrama infused with a smattering of influences.
+They range from Kung Fu Films to Hip Hop Culture, through art history, into the everyman and their vocation.
+It is a tale of the heroic kung fu artisan as graffiti remover.

 In a previous vocation, I was supervisor for the OKCPD’s Graffiti Removal Unit.
 We buffed over 250,000sq ft at over 500 often repeated locations.
 During the repetition of this seemingly mundane task I noticed the same mind set and attention to detail as when I was working in the studio.
 I began to see the buffs as paintings in and of themselves.
 A way to find out what they mean and explore the socio-political implications of the buff, its aesthetics and my role in that.